tiarra11/STILL-Front-End/README.md

 https://ProspersMartin.github.io/StillCo_Final_Project_Frontend/

 ## Build
   React.js, CSS, Bootstrap, Font Awesome, and Google Fonts and Google Fonts were used for this application's development.
-It is also fully integrated with a Back End counterpart.
+It is also fully integrated with its Back End counterpart.